matticamp/ipchecker.github.io/README.md

 Bash script designed to automate the research for malicious IP addresses, originally created for OS X El Capitan and now available for macOS.

-A Linux version, called ipchecker_linux.bash is also included in this package.
+A Linux version, called ipchecker_linux.bash, is included in this package, too.

 I also created a version for use with Windows Subsystem for Linux under Windows 10 (ipchecker_win10wsl.bash).